Wednesday, January 31, 2024

 Bomberman 94: A New Formula...
 And Why I Don't Like It

 Around the same time as Super Bomberman 2, we also got Bomberman '94, the last mainline game on the PC Engine.
 Bomberman '94, which also got released on the Genesis as Mega Bomberman, would drastically change up the series' formula, in ways both good and bad.
 See, the gameplay loop in '94 wasn't to clear a room of enemies or get to a goal, instead you had to destroy four points across the arenas before collecting a shard in the center.
 Get all the shards in a world and combine them, and you'll be able to fight the boss.
 94 does make a lot of notable improvements.
-The arenas are more diverse in shape, there are unique level gimmicks like minecarts, the enemy variety has been improved, and you even get a mount named Louie that can serve as a second hit.
+The arenas are more diverse in shape, there are unique level gimmicks like minecarts, the enemy and item variety has been further improved, and you even get a mount named Louie that can serve as a second hit.
 That's all fantastic stuff and for a lot of people, it marks Bomberman 94 as a big moment of growth for the series.
 However, I unfortunately have my gripes with 94's core structure compared to its predecessor.

 Whether you have to fully clear a stage or solve a tightly-designed linear puzzle, all the previous Bomberman games encourage you to fully make the most of each individual level.
 In the Mega formula, all you ever need to care about are those few specified points and actually engaging with enemies is useless unless they're blocking your path, meaning you're incentivized to avoid enemies entirely and make it through the levels as fast and efficiently as possible, which just feels wrong and underwhelming for Bomberman.
 94/Mega does try to mitigate this, however, by putting you in more claustrophobic arenas by the end of the game, but I still don't find it ideal.
-However, I still overall enjoy 94 even if I find it to be a bit of a step-down compared to the last three games.
+However, I still overall enjoy 94 even if I find it to be a bit of a step-down compared to the last two games.
 The more interesting level design, Louies, and more-fleshed out multiplayer still make for a good time even if the first half can feel somewhat underwhelming.

 However, that wasn't it for the Mega formula, as Super Bomberman 3 would also take after '94.
 It's not a full-on port like Mega, but it does reuse a lot of the same assets, and I think it's probably the weakest Super game as a result.
 Unlike 94/Mega which had more varied arena shapes that made the most of the game's mechanics, Super Bomberman 3 drops the level gimmicks and sticks to static, square-shaped arenas, which makes it even easier to avoid enemies.
 In addition, while the sketchier artstyle of 94 felt right at home on the PC Engine, it feels like a big downgrade coming off the heels of Super Bomberman 2's beautifully detailed spritework.
 Super Bomberman 3 obviously isn't all bad, the soundtrack is phenomenal and it probably has the best multiplayer to date, but it marks a bit of a drop in quality for the Super series.